FAQ: Questions Asked Frequently: Characterizing equivalent variable orderings

 The above expression fails to capture the fact that $x_1$ must come before $x_3$.
 (Notice that this situation does not necessarily happen between sibling nodes in the expression tree.
 It could have happened between arbitrary nodes that are incomparable under the precedence poset of the expression tree.)

-To solve this issue, we extend all factors by adding all product variables to them, and then we construct the expression tree for the extended $\varphi$ exactly as described in Section~\ref{subsubsec:inner:faq:expr-tree}.
+To solve this issue, we will use a different (and more general) query extension step than the one in Definition~\ref{defn:expr-tree-prod}, then we will apply the same compartmentalization and compression steps from Definition~\ref{defn:expr-tree-prod} on the extended query.
+In particular, the query extension step that we will use here consists of extending all input factors in the original $\faq$ query by adding all product variables to each one of them.
 In this example, we extend $\psi_{13}$ into $\psi'_{123}$ which is defined for all $(x_1, x_2, x_3)\in\Dom(X_1)\times\Dom(X_2)\times\Dom(X_3)$ as follows.

 The extended $\varphi$ (let's call it $\varphi'$) will be